 With over 10 million visitors annually, the park is a kaleidoscope of colour and texture where you can discover and be delighted by something new every day.
 With shady trees and picnic shelters, it’s a great place to relax, take a coffee or hang out with friends.
 There’s also a great spot in the shade overlooking the buildings in the park.

 Try the City Circle Tram

-Delight in an authentic shopping experience in Queen Victoria Market, which is the heart and soul of Melbourne.
+Delight in an authentic shopping experience at Queen Victoria Market, which is the heart and soul of Melbourne.
 You can savour fresh produce, hand-made and unique products, skincare, plants, souvenirs, clothing and more from over 600 small businesses.
-Get a taste of Melbourne’s best independent makers, creators, designers, and artists at String Bean Alley, and explore your fresh favourite cheese at the Dairy Hall.
+Get a taste of Melbourne’s best independent makers, creators, designers, and artists at String Bean Alley, and explore fresh cheese at the Dairy Hall.

 It is the largest open-air market in the Southern Hemisphere and celebrates many cuisines, cultures, and ethnicities through vibrant festivals including the Indian and African festivals.
 Indulge yourself in Melbourne’s nightlife by attending the Night Market in Queen Victoria Market, featuring international street food, live music, festival bars, and speciality shopping.

 It is well worth a visit to Fitzroy Gardens if you are looking for a quick escape from the busy city life in Melbourne.
 This is a Victorian-era landscape that is layered with diverse plants and Melbourne’s most historic and iconic garden.
 The Park is a real treasure nestled in the city, with expansive lawns, tree-lined avenues, a framework of garden structures, and ornamental shrubs.